-The Corporate Secretary will certify that the notice of the annual meeting was published in the business section of two newspapers of general circulation on at least two (2) consecutive days in print and online forms and was posted on the PSE's EDGE system and the Corporation's website in compliance with SEC requirements, and that a quorum exists for the valid transaction of business.
+The Corporate Secretary will certify that the notice of the annual meeting was published in a newspaper of general circulation and was posted on the PSE's EDGE system and the Corporation's website in compliance with SEC requirements, and that a quorum exists for the valid transaction of business.

-Pursuant to Sections 23 and 57 of the Revised Corporation Code and SEC Memorandum Circular No. 6, Series of 2020, which provide for attendance using remote communication during stockholders' meetings, and Sections 3 and 5, Article I of the Amended By-Laws, the Corporation has set up a system and process to allow stockholders to vote on the matters in the agenda.
+Pursuant to Sections 23 and 57 of the Revised Corporation Code and SEC Memorandum Circular No. 6, Series of 2020 which provide for attendance using remote communication during stockholders' meetings, the Corporation has set up a system and process to allow stockholders to vote on the matters in the agenda.
 Only stockholders who have registered and present during the video-conferencing will be included in determining the existence of a quorum.